6 Things the Rich Do To Stay Rich

 You already know living paycheck-to-paycheck isn’t the way to get rich, but simply relying on one stream of income also won’t cut it.
 If you unexpectedly lose your job, it might only take a few months to burn through emergency savings.
 The rich are well-aware of this fact, and take steps to protect themselves.

-“When you are not dependent on one source of income, you will not be as devastated when something bad happens,” said Adam Torres, a Los Angeles-based certified financial planner and CEO of both Century City Wealth Management and media, technology and entertainment company Mr. Century City.
+“When you are not dependent on one source of income, you will not be as devastated when something bad happens,” said Adam Torres, who previously served as a certified financial planner in Los Angeles.
 “Yes, bad things happen to rich people also.
 But having money come in while they are weathering the storm helps.”

 Mimic the rich by searching for additional streams of income.
 From starting a side business to investing in dividend-paying stocks, there are plenty of ways to bring in money through additional channels.